zowe/docs-site/docs/extend/extend-apiml/api-mediation-message-service.md

 }
 ```

-The following example shows the output of the successful `ApimlLogger` usage.
+The following example shows the output of a successful `ApimlLogger` usage.

 **Example:**
 ```shell
 DEBUG (c.c.m.c.c.SampleClass) ZWEASA001D The provided 'test' name  is empty. {43abb594-3415-4ed5-a0b5-23e306a91124}